akarlinsky/world_mortality/README.md

 ### Brazil (monthly)
 2015 to 2019: Brazil Ministry of Health Sistema de Informação sobre Mortalidade (SIM): https://opendatasus.saude.gov.br/dataset/sistema-de-informacao-sobre-mortalidade-sim-1979-a-2019

-2020 up to May: SIM 2020: https://opendatasus.saude.gov.br/dataset/sistema-de-informacao-sobre-mortalidade
+2020 up to October: SIM 2020: https://opendatasus.saude.gov.br/dataset/sistema-de-informacao-sobre-mortalidade

-2020 June up to 2021: Brazilian Civil Registry (RC): https://transparencia.registrocivil.org.br/registros
+2020 November up to 2021: Brazilian Civil Registry (RC): https://transparencia.registrocivil.org.br/registros
 In Brazil, the RC is the most up to date source of all-cause mortality.
 However, it is downward biased compared to the official final figures from SIM due to delayed registration.
-In order to account for this, the monthly counts from the CR are corrected using the ratio between total deaths (up to May) in SIM 2020 (615,482) to total deaths in RC 2020 (557,767).
+In order to account for this, the monthly counts from the CR are corrected using the ratio between total deaths (up to October) in SIM 2020 (1,310,014) to total deaths in RC 2020 (1,213,027).

 We thank [Marcelo Oliveira](https://github.com/capyvara) and [Otavio Ranzani](https://github.com/oranzani/) for their help on this.